Attention-deficit/hyperactivity disorder (ADHD) in children

 - Essential fatty acids.
 These fats, which include omega-3 oils, are necessary for the brain to function properly.
 Researchers are still investigating whether these may improve ADHD symptoms.

 - Neurofeedback training.
 Also called electroencephalographic (EEG) biofeedback, in these sessions a child focuses on certain tasks while using a machine that shows brain wave patterns.
-The goal is to learn to keep brain wave patterns active in the front of the brain, improving symptoms of ADHD.
 More research is needed to see if this works.

 Preparing for an appointment

 You're likely to start by taking your child to a family doctor or pediatrician.
 Depending on the results of the initial evaluation, your doctor may refer you to a specialist, such as a developmental-behavioral pediatrician, psychologist, psychiatrist or pediatric neurologist.

 - Make a list of any symptoms and difficulties your child has at home or at school.

 - Prepare key personal information, including any major stresses or recent life changes.

 - Make a list of all medications, vitamins, herbs or other supplements that your child is taking and the dosages.